JuniorSfredo/xtreme-manager-api/README.md

 # Xtreme Management API

-API developed with Spring Boot for managing resources of the **Xtreme Gym Management** system.
+API developed with Spring Boot for managing resources of the **Xtreme Gym** system.

 ## 🚀 Technologies